-(b) Basis of measurement
+(b) Consolidation and Measurement

 These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments classified as fair value through profit or loss ("FVTPL"), which are stated at their fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.